AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 >[!CONTEXTUALHELP]
 >id="cja_journeycanvas_panel"
 >title="Journey canvas"
 >abstract="Analyze how people proceed through or fall out of a defined journey.
 Build analyses of user journeys by creating a flexible graph of nodes and arrows representing any combination of events, dimension items, and segments.
 Drag nodes on the canvas to rearrange the events and conditions of the journey.
-As you do, data updates accordingly. <br/><br/>Customers with access to Adobe Journey Optimizer can analyze existing Journey Optimizer journeys."
+As you do, data updates accordingly."

 <!-- markdownlint-enable MD034 -->

 <!-- markdownlint-disable MD034 -->

 >[!CONTEXTUALHELP]
->id="journeycanvas_button"
+>id="journeycanvas_button2"
 >title="Journey canvas"
 >abstract="Shows how people proceed through or fall out of a series of touchpoints.
-Use for journeys with multiple entry points and paths, or to analyze journeys created in Journey Optimizer."
+Use for journeys with multiple entry points and paths."

 <!-- markdownlint-enable MD034 -->

 <!-- markdownlint-disable MD034 -->

 >[!CONTEXTUALHELP]
->id="journeycanvas_panel"
+>id="journeycanvas_panel2"
 >title="Journey canvas"
 >abstract="Analyze how people proceed through or fall out of a defined journey.
 Build analyses of user journeys by creating a flexible graph of nodes and arrows representing any combination of events, dimension items, and segments.
 Drag nodes on the canvas to rearrange the events and conditions of the journey.
-As you do, data updates accordingly. <br/><br/>Customers with access to Adobe Journey Optimizer can analyze existing Journey Optimizer journeys."
+As you do, data updates accordingly."

 <!-- markdownlint-enable MD034 -->